 - Mix the gluten free flour, vanilla protein powder, baking powder, ground cinnamon and granulated sweetener in a large bowl

 - Whisk the vanilla extract, honey or agave, applesauce and peanut butter in a medium bowl until well combined and then pour into the dry mixture

 - Stir in the mini dark chocolate chips

 - Scoop dough by the tablespoon and flatten it with a fork to make a cookie shape (the cookies puff up, but they don’t spread).
 I recommend using a silicon mat to prevent any stickiness

 - Bake the cookies for about 12 minutes (or until the bottoms are golden brown).
 Remove the cookies from the tray immediately and set on a wire rack to cool completely

-*I love peanut butter, but it’s traditionally a dirty crop that’s treated with scary chemicals.
+*I love peanut butter, but peanuts are a dirty crop treated with scary chemicals.
 If you’re going to use it, I highly recommend organic.